melvingaye/hls/README.md

 #### Twilio Requirements

 1. You'll need a twilio account for this to work [follow the steps here](https://www.twilio.com/docs/sms/tutorials/how-to-send-sms-messages-node-js#send-an-sms-message-in-node-via-the-rest-api) to get this part set up
+2. Configure twilio phone number to handle webhook - more details to come

 ## Running